TeamNCMC/histoquant/README.md

     pip install .
     ```

+For more complete installation instruction, see the [documentation](https://teamncmc.github.io/histoquant/main-getting-started.html#slow-start).

 ## Using notebooks
 Some Jupyter notebooks are available in the "docs/demo_notebooks" folder.
 You can open them in an IDE (such as [vscode](https://code.visualstudio.com/), select the "hq" environment as kernel in the top right) or in the Jupyter web interface (`jupyter notebook` in the terminal, with the "hq" environment activated).